Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Chiefs stats and trends

-- Kansas City is 10-7 against the spread and 11-4 overall in games when it records more than 17.0 points.
+- Kansas City is 10-7 against the spread and 11-4 overall this season when the team notches more than 17.0 points.

-- When Kansas City picks up more than 272.8 yards, the team is 9-8 against the spread and 10-5 overall.
+- Kansas City is 9-8 against the spread and 10-5 overall when the team totals more than 272.8 yards.

-- The Chiefs have turned the ball over 25 times this season, five fewer than the Bills have forced (30).
+- The Chiefs have 25 giveaways this season, while the Bills have 30 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bills.